 My new screened porch is finally finished and I couldn’t be happier with it.

-The latest room just finished and organized is my office space.
+I have the cutest office in green and turquoise.
 You can see ALL the details on this post.

 My kitchen was a complete gut job and I opted for Ikea cabinets and couldn’t be happier with all my choices.
 You can see the Before and After’s of the kitchen here.

 And here’s the complete breakdown on all the kitchen costs, from top to bottom.

 Another room that I’m so proud of is the dining room.
 We added board and batten to the walls and completely transformed this room on a budget.
 You can see the Before and After shots of the dining room here.